How to Submit Your Poetry to Literary Journals

 Create A Cover Letter

 Most journals like to have a cover letter with every submission.
-Keep it to one page and describe your writing history, publication history, and explain what you are submitting.
+Keep it to one page and describe your writing history, publication history (include any school publications or blogs that you have posted online for free if you haven't been published by a journal yet), and explain what you are submitting.
 Add any specifics requested on the journal’s website (such as the names of your poems).
 Below is a template that I use with every submission.

 Sample Cover Letter